 The park is one of the most unique places in Washington state.
 It is known for its large deposits of petrified wood, representing a diverse array of ancient tree species that once thrived in the region millions of years ago.

-In addition to the petrified forest, the park boasts petroglyphs—ancient rock carvings created by Indigenous peoples.
+In addition to the petrified forest, the park also features petroglyphs—ancient rock carvings created by Indigenous peoples.

 Ginkgo Petrified Forest State Park: A Must-Visit Fossil Forest